hanerkoca/starknet.js-workshop-typescript/README.md

 ## 📜 scripts :
-In the folder 'scripts', you can find pedagogical codes :
+In the folder 'scripts', you can find many pedagogical codes :

 ### Accounts :
 - Create accounts